-Our primary source of liquidity continues to be cash flow from operations, while the principal uses of cash are to: fund inventory and other working capital requirements; finance capital expenditures related to store openings, store remodelings, internet and mobile sites, information systems, and other support facilities; make retirement plan contributions, quarterly dividend payments, and interest payments; and fund other cash requirements to support the development of our short-term and long-term operating strategies.
-We also from time to time may make investments in other companies that we feel can enable us to achieve our vision of serving youth culture.
+Our primary source of liquidity continues to be cash flow from operations, while the principal uses of cash are to fund inventory and other working capital requirements; finance capital expenditures related to store openings, store remodelings, internet and mobile sites, information systems, and other support facilities; make retirement plan contributions, quarterly dividend payments, and interest payments; and fund other cash requirements to support the development of our short-term and long-term operating strategies.
+We also from time to time may make investments in other companies that we believe support our vision of serving youth culture.
 We generally finance real estate with operating leases.
 We believe our cash, cash equivalents, and future cash flow from operations will be adequate to fund these requirements.

 The Company may also from time to time repurchase its common stock or seek to retire or purchase outstanding debt through open market purchases, privately negotiated transactions, or otherwise.
 Share repurchases and retirement of debt, if any, will depend on prevailing market conditions, liquidity requirements, contractual restrictions, strategic considerations, and other factors.
 The amounts involved may be material.

-As of August 3, 2019, \$1.08 billion remained available under the Company's current 3-year share repurchase program.
+As of November 2, 2019, \$902 million remained available under the Company's current 3-year share repurchase program.